noberk/Books-Which-I-Read/docs/Term.md

 加密货币

+# 51% Attack

+A 51% attack (or majority attack) refers to a potential attack on the integrity of a blockchain system in which a single malicious actor or organization manages to control more than half of the total hashing power of the network, potentially causing network disruption.

 # Maker & Taker

 The makers create buying or selling orders that aren't carried out immediately (e.g., “sell BTC when the price hits $15k”).
 This creates liquidity, meaning it's easier for others to instantly buy or sell BTC when the condition is met.
 The people that buy or sell instantly are called takers.